MORE REVIEWS FOR AMERICAN BOURBON

 I'll Be Gone in the Dark: One Woman's Obsessive Search for the Golden State Killer by Michelle McNamara; book review for Hippocampus Magazine.

-"New Jersey Special Olympics to Baseball Hall of Fame." published in the Wilkes Magazine.
+"New Jersey Special Olympics to Baseball Hall of Fame."
+Interview for the Wilkes Magazine.

 "The government always underestimated the bullheaded moonshiners."